 The five Channel Select buttons delegate, or select, channels for transforms.
-You can have more than one channel delegated at a time.
+You can have more than one channel delegated at a time except, of course, in single (1) channel HD mode where 1A is the only channel used.

-- 1A and 1B delegate the standard twin channel number pair. - 2A and 2B delegate the second dual twin channel pair. - GLOBAL delegates the Global channel, which affects every channel equally.
+- 1A and 1B delegate the single twin channel number pair. - 2A and 2B delegate the second dual twin channel pair. - GLOBAL delegates the Global channel, which affects every channel equally.